plumdog/download-executable/README.md

 Command line arguments to pass to the local executable to make it print its version.

+### `versionExecCaptureStderr`

+Required?: no, defaults capturing stdout

+Type: `boolean`

+If set to `true`, capture stderr from the executed command.
+Otherwise, captures stdout.

 ### `versionExecPostProcess`

 Required?: no, defaults to no post processing.
 Only relevant if `version` is set.